 The Office of Technology Licensing (OTL) at St. Jude Children’s Research Hospital filed a patent application in 2003 based on Campana and Imai’s work, claiming, among other things, compositions for genetically modifying human immune cells to target and destroy cancer cells.
 Campana publicly related findings at a conference later in 2003.
 This led to further research and collaboration and eventually to the testing of CAR modified T-cells in clinical trials that garnered international attention.

 Today, multiple therapies that utilize Campana and Imai’s patented CAR are showing promising clinical results in trials at numerous institutions in the U. S. and abroad – many with commercial sponsors.
 Results associated with these trials have shown such promise that Science labeled cancer immunotherapy as the breakthrough of the year in its December 20, 2013 issue, and both progress and commercial funding have accelerated.
-Startups like Juno Therapeutics and Kite Therapeutics, as well as larger organizations like Novartis, aim to have an approved CAR T-cell treatment on the market soon, some as early as 2017 or 2018.
-Other companies active in the immunotherapy field include Cellectis, Bellicum, Bluebird Bio and Celgene.
+Startups like Juno Therapeutics and Kite Therapeutics, as well as larger organizations like Novartis, aim to have an approved CAR T-cell treatment on the market soon.

 St. Jude's Contribution to a New Class of Cancer Drugs

-The ALK gene was discovered (SJ-93-0002) in the 1990s by St. Jude scientists searching for genes affected by a chromosomal change common in the cancer cells of pediatric patients with anaplastic large cell lymphoma (ALCL).
+The anaplastic lymphoma kinase (ALK) gene was discovered (SJ-93-0002) in the 1990s by St. Jude scientists searching for genes affected by a chromosomal change common in the cancer cells of pediatric patients with anaplastic large cell lymphoma (ALCL).
 This discovery led to issued patents that were licensed to develop therapeutics for treatment of adult lung cancers.
-So far two ALK inhibitor drugs have been approved by the US Food and Drug Administration (FDA).
-Over 200,000 new cases of lung cancer are diagnosed in the U.S. each year.
+Three ALK inhibitor drugs have been approved by the US Food and Drug Administration (FDA) to treat over 200,000 new cases of lung cancer are diagnosed in the U.S. each year.
 Current estimates are approximately 3-5% (6,500 to 11,000) patients with non-small cell lung cancer carry the ALK rearrangement and may be candidates for treatment with the drugs:

 - Xalkori® (crizotinib) is a FDA approved drug (8/2011) made by Pfizer for use with anaplastic lymphoma kinase (ALK)-positive non-small cell lung cancer (NSCLC).

-- Zykadia™ (ceritinib) is a FDA approved drug (4/2014) made by Novartis for the treatment of patients with anaplastic lymphoma kinase-positive (ALK+) metastatic non-small cell lung cancer (NSCLC) who have progressed on or are intolerant to crizotinib1.
+- Zykadia™ (ceritinib) is a FDA approved drug (4/2014) made by Novartis for the treatment of patients with ALK-positive metastatic non-small cell lung cancer (NSCLC) who have progressed on or are intolerant to crizotinib1.
 The approval of Zykadia addresses an unmet medical need for patients with this type of lung cancer who have progressed on prior therapy.

 St. Jude Children’s Research Hospital is internationally recognized for its pioneering research and treatment of children with cancer; however, research of a far more common yet deadly disease also thrives here.
 For many years, St. Jude has been a global leader in the study of influenza because cancer patients undergoing treatments that diminish the immune system are at much more serious risk of death from infectious diseases like influenza; however, the impact of this disease extends far beyond the walls of St. Jude.